cgmartin/custom-vera-skill/README.md

     * If you see a `Discover.Response` event header and the `"Lambda successfully executed"` message in the output, all is well.
 Move onto the next instructions to set up the S3 cache and to deploy into AWS.

     * If you see an `ErrorResponse` event header, or a `Lambda failed` message, something went wrong.
 Double check your environment variable settings.
 If still having issues and out of ideas, submit a github issue for more help.

+    Check out the other types of events (turnon switches, thermostats, dimmers, etc.) that you can test with locally under `./examples` and the associated npm commands within `./package.json`.

 ## AWS Deployment Notes